hotboyjang/E-commerceSite/README.md

 # MenStore
-ManStore is a clothes store website for men.
+MenStore is a clothes store website for men.
 Specializing in office and corporate products such as shirts, vests, trousers, shoes, ...Is a wise choice for those who follow a neat and polite style.
 Moreover,  shop also has incentive programs, accumulate bonus points, and discount events on annual holidays.

 ## `Features:`
 * **Login and Decentralization**